Hazardous Waste Program

 Corrective Action Status

-All hazardous waste treatment, storage and disposal facilities are required to investigate and clean up hazardous waste releases at their facility resulting from present and past hazardous waste handling practices.
+According to applicable state and federal hazardous waste laws and regulations, all hazardous waste treatment, storage and disposal facilities are required to investigate and clean up hazardous waste releases at their facility resulting from present and past hazardous waste handling practices.
 In 1993, PRC Environmental Management Inc. performed a Resource Conservation and Recovery Act, or RCRA, Facility Assessment for the site, on behalf of EPA.
 The assessment was conducted to identify and gather information on potential or actual releases of hazardous waste and hazardous constituents to the environment.
-The 1993 RCRA Facility Assessment Report identified 56 solid waste management units, or SWMUs, and seven areas of concern, or AOCs; of which 15 SWMUs and 4 AOCs required more investigation.
+The 1993 RCRA Facility Assessment Report identified 56 solid waste management units and seven areas of concern; of which 15 solid waste management units and 4 areas of concern required more investigation.

 Lone Star Industries is operating under two hazardous waste permits, one issued by the department and one issued by EPA.
 The department issued the Missouri Hazardous Waste Management Facility Part I Permit, effective Feb.
 16, 1999.
 EPA issued the Hazardous and Solid Waste Amendments Part II Permit, effective March 18, 1999.
 These permits allow Lone Star to receive and store liquid and solid hazardous waste in tanks and containers, mix hazardous waste to meet fuel specifications and burn hazardous waste-derived fuel in their rotary cement kiln.
 The regulated units consist of two hazardous waste container storage areas, a tank farm, container processing equipment, truck unloading facilities and fuel blending equipment.
 These permits also require corrective action in the event there is a hazardous waste release to the environment.